heig-vd-dai-course/heig-vd-dai-course/11-define-an-application-protocol/PRESENTATION.md

 ### What will you do?

-- Explore existing application protocols
-- Define your own application protocol based a use case
+- Define two custom application protocols:

-Understanding how an application protocol is defined will help you to understand how to use them in future chapters!
+  - _"Guess the number"_ game
+  - _"Temperature monitoring"_ application

+These application protocols will be used in the next chapters to implement them!

 ![bg right:40%](https://images.unsplash.com/photo-1535905557558-afc4877a26fc?fit=crop&h=720)